Leadership

 Decision areaAskEvidence requiredOwner

-Security & dataDoes this touch restricted data or auth/billing?Threat model; scanner results; data classificationSecurity partner
+Security & dataDoes this touch restricted data, auth, or billing paths?Threat model; scanner output; data classificationSecurity partner

 # Example: a lightweight PR template that forces “proof” over persuasion